 Visit Haveli Mirza Ghalib

 Mizra Ghalib is Delhi’s most beloved and some say the greatest Mughal poet.
 The haveli he lived in has been turned into a small museum.
-Ghalib loved Delhi and wrote many poems about the city, including some very sad ones after he witnessed the destruction by the British in the 1850s.
+Ghalib loved Delhi and wrote many poems about the city, including some very sad ones after he witnessed its destruction by the British in the 1850s.

 Admission to the haveli is free, and it’s open 10:00 am – 6:00 pm every day except Monday.
 You’ll have to walk through a series of lanes to get there, but it’ll be a good way to view a part of Old Delhi most visitors don’t see.